Advice for Americans Buying Real Estate in France

 What are the Tax Implications?

 Regardless of citizenship or nationality anyone living in France permanently will be taxed on their overall income.
 Home owners, families and investors not residing in France must pay tax on any income earned from properties that they own in the country.
 All income must be recorded and reported, so make sure that you include your running and other fixed costs (local taxes, repairs, utilities, insurance, management fees, etc …) to reduce the tax bill.
-We advise to use a local accountant or book-keeper, ideally english speaking.
-The good news is that our French tax and law experts can assist you with every aspect of buying or living in France.
+We advise to use a local accountant or book-keeper, ideally English speaking.
+The good news is that our tax and law experts can assist you with every aspect of buying or living and working in France.

 Is the Buying Process Complicated?

 Although different to what you are accustomed to, the Buying Process is pretty straight forward, aimed at protecting the buyer and takes 3 / 4 months to complete on average.
 There’s no deposit to pay until the pre-contract has been signed and the 10 cooling off period has elapsed.
-See our guide to buying a property and note that we work with excellent English speaking notaires who are well up equipped for online meetings and POA’s at distance.
-For professionals and investors looking in specific cities and area, discover our bespoke a la carte service’.
+See our beginners guide to buying a property and note that we work with excellent English speaking notaires who are well up equipped for online meetings and POA’s at distance.
+For professionals and investors looking in specific cities and area, discover our bespoke ’a la carte service’.

 Where to Find Travel Advice?